agileek/agileek.github.io/_posts/2021-03-18-automatic_google_meet_connection.md

 So I came up with 1 little script (and 2 systemd units) to automatically launch my meeting 1-2 minutes before it actually starts.

-The script relies on [gcalcli][gcalcli], it checks the next meeting I accepted, retrieves the google meet url and launch it in a new google-chrome windows.
+The script relies on [gcalcli][gcalcli]:
+- it checks the next meeting I accepted
+- it retrieves the Google Meet URL
+- it launches a new Google Chrome windows.

 ```bash
 #!/bin/bash